kraianyn/distress/app/Ideas.md

 Make forms look like pages.

+Remove the tiny built-in padding in action icon buttons on entity pages.

 ## Fix

 When updating an entity from a page opened from another entity page, the change is not reflected on the first page.

-Action icon buttons on entity pages have a tiny built-in padding.
+## Consider

+Add a title for courses on entity pages.

+Add course counts to entity tiles.

+Split courses into military and non-military ones.

 # Cloud